Paul Holdsworth, Engineer

-The first thing you need to think about is where the best place to put a wireless thermostat is in your home.
-It’s important that your thermostat is placed somewhere with a flow of air; if it’s hidden behind a curtain or in plain view of the sun for example, then your thermostat will have a false idea of the correct temperature in your home.
+The first thing you need to think about is - where’s the best place to put a wireless thermostat in your home?
+It’s essential that your thermostat is placed somewhere with a flow of air.
+If it’s hidden behind a curtain or in plain view of the sun for example, then your thermostat will have a false idea of the correct temperature in your home.

 Different people have different tolerances to heat so it’s important to find a comfortable medium for everyone in your household.
 You should set your digital thermostat for central heating to the lowest temperature that is comfortable for you.
 In most cases, 18 degrees Celsius is a good starting point.

 When you have your ideal lowest temperature, it’s important to resist the temptation to turn it up on the colder days.
 As mentioned previously, your thermostat will work by measuring the temperature and amending accordingly.
 If you’re finding your home isn’t reaching the desired temperature when turned on, it may simply be a case of setting your heating to turn on a little earlier in the day than it is currently.

-When you’ve followed your thermostat guide and set it to your ideal temperature, your programmable or digital thermostats can then be set come on at different times of the day.
-For an average household, setting the heating to come on around twenty minutes before you get out of bed should be enough to keep your home warm during the morning.
+When you’ve followed your thermostat guide and set it to your ideal temperature, your programmable or digital thermostats can then be set to come on at different times of the day.
+For an average household, setting the heating to come on around 20 minutes before you get out of bed should be enough to keep your home warm during the morning.

-You should ensure your heating is switched off during the day while you’re at work and programmed to come back on twenty minutes before you are due to arrive home.
+You should ensure your heating is switched off during the day while you’re at work and programmed to come back on 20 minutes before you are due to arrive home.
 Depending on your work schedule, you can program your thermostat to suit you and the other members of your household.

 To reiterate, a wall thermostat will need to be out of direct sunlight or covered places in order for it to work effectively.
 Once set, they will heat up your rooms to your preferred temperature and time settings.